 Robert Vandall and his wife, Karen, teach about 20 students in their independent piano studio at home in New Philadelphia, Ohio.
-He was born in Akron, Ohio, but now enjoys living on the edge of the dairy farm where his wife was reared.
-Before moving to New Philadelphia in l977 and starting over as an independent piano teacher, Mr. Vandall taught group piano, music theory, music literature and listening, and directed the choral ensembles for nine years in community colleges in Springfield, IL and Flat River, MO.
+Before this, he taught group piano, music theory, and music literature and listening for nine years at community colleges in Springfield, IL and Flat River, MO.

-He is a recipient of the University of Illinois School of Music Alumni Association Distinguished Service Award in 1990 and, with his wife Karen, the Baldwin-Wallace College Conservatory of Music Achievement Award in 1991.
+Additionally, Vandall has written and arranged many piano education materials, and associations of piano teachers in nearly twenty states have commissioned solos and duets from Mr. Vandall for their students.
+Vandall received the University of Illinois School of Music Alumni Association Distinguished Service Award in 1990 and, with his wife, the Baldwin-Wallace College Conservatory of Music Achievement Award in 1991.

 His hobbies take him outdoors, as him and his wife both enjoy gardening, walking and hiking.
 He Is an active member of the Ohio Music Teachers Association and the Fortnightly Music Club of New Philadelphia, affiliated with the National Federation of Music Clubs, as well.
 He is father to two grown sons—Chris, a professional percussionist and music teacher, and Bruce, a landscape designer—and has five grandchildren.